 Rick (on the right) at Carisbrook in the nineties

 “My wife is a very staunch All Blacks supporter and she said we were only allowed to be in Australia as long as the All Blacks didn’t lose the Bledisloe Cup and so far, they haven’t so we’re still here.”

-They have a 19-year-old son who is a second-year student at the University of New England in northern New South Wales and a 15-year-old daughter who is at high school in Brisbane.
+They have a 19-year-old son who is a second-year student at the University of New England in northern New South Wales and a 15-year-old son who is at high school in Brisbane.

 Rick with a Hawksbill turtle in the Solomon Islands.
 Photo credit: Tim Calver

 One of Rick’s major studies researches the Leatherback turtles, which feed off the coast of New Zealand, then swim past Australia as they migrate to the Solomon Islands to nest – so the project links together three of the places which have had a profound impact on his life.